Organization For Photographers & Creatives

 10. Store snapshots of your receipts for accounting

-We all know that as digital entrepreneurs accounting is our least favorite part of the week, but it is a necessary evil.
+We all know that as digital entrepreneurs accounting is our least favourite part of the week, but it is a necessary evil.
 In particular, keeping track of receipts and smaller expenses can be tough, especially when you are on the road for a few weeks at a time.
-It’s great to get into the habit of snapping a quick shot of your receipts and storing them in a notebook either relating to the month, or the project you are working on.
-It’s all too easy to stuff receipts all over the place when you are traveling and this is a great way to have a backup.
+It’s great to get into the habit of snapping a quick shot of your receipts and storing them in a notebook either relating to the month or the project you are working on.
+It’s all too easy to stuff receipts all over the place when you are travelling and this is a great way to have a backup.
 Use Evernote’s built-in document photo setting and if you are a Premium subscriber your receipts will be searchable using the incredible text-in-image searching.
-Even if you employ a bookkeeper to do you final accounting you will still need to get them an accurate breakdown of what you have spent and this will help guarantee that nothing gets lost or left out.
+Even if you employ a bookkeeper to do your final accounting you will still need to get them an accurate breakdown of what you have spent and this will help guarantee that nothing gets lost or left out.

 So these are just some of the ways in which Evernote can do incredible things for your organization.
 What’s great about them is that they are also adding new features at an absolutely frantic pace.
 And when I say features I really mean BIG features, like Presentation Mode mentioned earlier which was just launched the week that I wrote this guide.
 Who knows where they will be in a years time!